17 BEST Things To Do in Miraflores Lima, Peru

 There are many bike rental companies throughout Miraflores for anyone interested in biking the malecón.
 Though we haven’t rented one ourselves, we have heard great reviews for Mirabici.
 One of their locations is located right on the malecón!

-If you want more than just a bike ride, there are biking tours in Miraflores that offer a professional guide telling you about Lima and Peru as you explore the neighborhood on a bike!
+If you want more than just a bike ride, there are biking tours in Miraflores that offer a professional guide.

 Want to explore Miraflores and Barranco on a bike with a local guide?